A Way of Thinking About Your Tasks

 These well known classifications derive from the late Stephen R. Covey’s Seven Habits of Highly Effective People: Restoring the Character Ethic (New York: Simon and Schuster, 1990).
 Before he died in July 2012 (of injuries sustained in a bicycling accident, not from overwork!), Covey renamed the four quadrants in his time management grid:

 Q1 (Important and Urgent) is the quadrant of Necessity.
 Take care of these responsibilities now.
-(In my life, Q1 used to be the quadrant of Panic, until I learned to budget time for Necessity.
-No matter how well you plan ahead, life entails a certain amount of Necessity.)
+In my life, Q1 used to be the quadrant of Panic, until I learned to budget time for Necessity.
+No matter how well you plan ahead, life entails a certain amount of Necessity.
+You can also think Q1 as the quadrant of Focus.

 Q3 (Urgent but not Important) is the quadrant of Distraction.
 Many of these tasks need to be done, but distract us from our real goals if we drop everything to do something that we ourselves have not initiated.
 Many tasks that seem urgent are in fact driven by someone else’s agenda and are therefore not important to you.
 Delegate them to someone else (preferably someone to whom they are important), deal with them in batches at specific times of day or week (your low-energy times, perhaps), or empower the initiator to solve the problem.
 If the task is now urgent because you agreed some time ago to do it, ask yourself why you said “yes” in the first place.
 Sometimes there are good reasons for saying “yes” (collegiality, returning a favour, building relationships), in which case perhaps these tasks really are important to your overall goals.
-(In my life, Q3 can be the quadrant of Resentment.)
+In my life, Q3 can be the quadrant of Resentment.
+But it can also be the quadrant of Service, Care, and Facilitation.

 Examples

-Q4: Check email, mailbox, professional blogs, and social media more than necessary.
-Read things that look interesting but aren’t pertinent to your work.
-(You might want to categorize such reading as important in your personal life, though).
+Q4: Check email, mailbox, professional blogs, and social media more than necessary (waste).
+Read things that look interesting but aren’t directly relevant to your work (rest).
+Entertain new ideas (rest).

 Tips